 Red and regular cabbage are low in FODMAP for a serving up to ¾ cup (75g), while Savoy cabbage is low in FODMAPs for a serving up to ½ cup (40g).
 On the other hand, sauerkraut (fermented cabbage) is high in FODMAP.
 During the fermentation process, the bacteria feed on FODMAP, causing certain foods to become low in FODMAP once fermented.
 However, this is not the case with cabbage, because its fermentation produces mannitol, which is a FODMAP.

-A medium-sized banana is low in FODMAP, provided that it is not very ripe.
-If a banana is not blackened, it can be considered as being low in FODMAP.
+A medium-sized banana is low in FODMAP, provided that it is not very ripe (100g edible portion).
+If a banana is ripe you can only eat 35g.
 Dried bananas are low in FODMAP for a portion of up to 15 slices (30g).
 Try our recipe for low FODMAP banana bread.

 All dry legumes that need to be rehydrated and cooked are high in FODMAP.
 However, this is different when legumes are canned.
 Indeed, canned lentils are low in FODMAP for a serving up to ½ cup (75g).
 This is because some of the FODMAP that are in these legumes will migrate into the liquid (since FODMAP are water soluble).
 The end result is a decrease in the concentration of FODMAP as long as you are rinsing the canned lentils before consuming them and disposing of the liquid.

 Oats are rich in prebiotic fibers and also in soluble fibers which can help bulk up stools and regulate intestinal transit.
-Oats are low in FODMAP for a serving up to ½ cup uncooked or ¼ cup cooked (about 60g).
+Oats are low in FODMAP for a serving up to ½ cup (about 52g).
 Try our recipe for quinoa and chia oatmeal.